 Leaking Quadra-Lift Suspension

-Having a leak in the Quadra-Lift suspension system may result in a number of complications for your Jeep Grand Cherokee.
+Leaking into the Quadra-Lift suspension system may result in several complications for your Jeep Grand Cherokee.
 One of the chief primary effects of a leak is that it will keep the vehicle from reaching the highest point possible.

 For instance, when you aim to push the Jeep to its top elevated position, it begins to gradually lower, which is quite possibly a sign that your system has leaked.
 The easiest method to confirm a quadra lift suspension system leak is by performing a thorough inspection.